Jozi's Cultural Highlights and the Apartheid Legacy

 Vilakazi St, Orlando West, Soweto, 1804, South Africa

-Vilakazi Street is perhaps the most famous street in Soweto, or in all of Johannesburg, South Africa.
-The street claims a rather unique distinction, being the only street in the world to have once had as residents two Nobel Prize winners.
-Those...
+Vilakazi is perhaps the most famous street in Soweto—or all of Johannesburg, for that matter.
+It’s the only street in the world to have produced two Nobel Prize winners—His Excellency Nelson Rolihlahla Mandela and The Most...

 Northern Pkwy & Data Cres, Ormonde 99-Ir, Johannesburg, 2159, South Africa